couchbaselabs/couchbase-mobile-tools/BUILDING.md

 #### CentOS / RedHat

 CentOS is tough to build for since the software available to it is so incredibly old.
-For convenience, here is a docker container that creates an environment, and then builds the cblite tool in CentOS:
+For convenience, here is a docker container that creates an environment.
+You can build a tool by running `CC=/opt/rh/llvm-toolset-7/root/usr/bin/clang CXX=/opt/rh/llvm-toolset-7/root/usr/bin/clang++ ci/build.sh -p <product-name>`

 ```
 FROM centos:latest